billyxs/react-waiter/README.md

 // true if the request completed previously and is being called again
 isRefreshing: false,

+// true if the request is canceled from calling cancelWaiter
+isCanceled: false,

 // unix timestamp in milliseconds when the request is initialzed
 startTime: null,